Table of Contents

 Testing in a staging environment is a critical phase in the software development life cycle.
 It serves as a prelude to the production environment.
 This step allows you to test software as closely to the production environment as possible.
 Nevertheless, a staging environment poses its own challenges distinct from a scenario of testing in production environment, which developers and testers should be keenly aware of.
-This article discusses about six vital challenges in Staging Environment vs Production Environment and its potential impact on testing.
+This article discusses about six vital challenges in Production vs Staging Environment and its potential impact on testing.

 Scale of Test Environment